Rewilding (horse)

 Rewilding (23 February 2007 – 23 July 2011) was a thoroughbred racehorse.
 He won races at Royal Ascot and in Dubai.
 His finest hour came when winning the 2011 Prince Of Wales Stakes, beating Australian superstar So You Think.
-As a 3-year-old he won the Cocked Hat Stakes at Goodwood and the Great Voltiguer Stakes at York.
+As a 3-year-old he won the Cocked Hat Stakes at Goodwood and the Great Voltigeur Stakes at York.

 Rewilding was put down after the King George VI and Queen Elizabeth Stakes at the Betfair Weekend at Ascot Racecourse on Saturday, 23 July 2011.
 The horse tripped and broke its leg, throwing jockey Frankie Dettori to the ground.
 The jockey received no serious injuries in the incident.

 Background

 Rewilding was sired by the Irish-bred, German-trained horse Tiger Hill out of Darara.
 Tiger Hill won three Group One races and finished third in the Prix de l'Arc de Triomphe.
 Since retiring to stud he has sired the winners of over a hundred races including Oriental Tiger (Gerling-Preis), Iota (Preis der Diana) and Königstiger (Gran Criterium).
 Darara was a top-class racemare, winning the Prix Vermeille in 1986 and was a half-sister to the Prix du Jockey Club winner and notable sire Darshaan.
 She has been a highly successful broodmare producing, apart from Rewilding, the Group One winners Dar Re Mi, Darazari (Ranvet Stakes) and River Dancer (Queen Elizabeth II Cup).

 Rewilding was bred at the Watership Down Stud, near Sydmonton, Berkshire.
 As a yearling he was sent to the Tattersalls sales where he was bought for 500,000 gns by John Ferguson Bloodstock representing Sheikh Mohammed.